Efficiency of delayed-acceptance random walk Metropolis algorithms

-It is well known \cite{Roberts/Rosenthal:2001,Sherlock/Fearnhead/Roberts:2010} that the efficiency of a given RWM algorithm varies enormously with the scale of the proposed jumps.
-Small proposed jumps lead to high acceptance rates but little movement across the state-space, whereas large proposed jumps lead to low acceptance rates and again to inefficient exploration of the state space.
-The problem of choosing the optimal scale of the RWM proposal has been tackled for various shapes of target \cite{Roberts/Gelman/Gilks:1997,Roberts/Rosenthal:2001,BedardA:2007,BeskosRobertsStuart:2009,Sherlock/Roberts:2009,Sherlock:2013} and has led to the following rule of thumb: choose the scale so that the acceptance rate is approximately $0.234$.
+The efficiency of a given RWM algorithm varies enormously with the scale $\lambda > 0$ of the Gaussian perturbations $\bmx^* = \bmx + \lambda \, \xi$.
+Small proposed jumps lead to high acceptance rates but little movement across the state-space, whereas large proposed jumps lead to low acceptance rates and again to inefficient exploration of the state-space.
+Optimisation of the scale of the proposal has been tackled for various shapes of target \cite{Roberts/Gelman/Gilks:1997,Roberts/Rosenthal:2001,BedardA:2007,BeskosRobertsStuart:2009,Sherlock/Roberts:2009,Sherlock/Fearnhead/Roberts:2010,Sherlock:2013} and has led to the following rule of thumb: choose the scale so that the acceptance rate is approximately $\alphahat_{\textrm{rwm}}\approx 23\%$.
 Although nearly all of the theoretical results are based upon limiting arguments in high dimension, the rule of thumb appears to be applicable even in relatively low dimensions \cite{Sherlock/Fearnhead/Roberts:2010}.

-In discussing the literature on optimising pseudo-marginal algorithms it is helpful to define the Standard Asymptotic Regime (SAR), where the noise in the stochastic estimator of the log-posterior is additive and Gaussian with a variance that is inversely proportional to the CPU time required to produce the estimate.
-The SAR is justified in the case of a particle filter by the asymptotic result in \cite{berard2013lognormal}.
-It should also be noted that all of articles below assume that either the distribution of the noise in the posterior is independent of the position in the target space, or that the number of particles is allowed to vary so that this is the case.